bazelbuild/bazel/site/versions/master/docs/external.md

 ## Caching of external dependencies

-Bazel caches external dependencies and only re-downloads or updates them when the `WORKSPACE` file changes.
-If the `WORKSPACE` file does not change, Bazel assumes that the external dependencies have not changed, either.
-This can cause unexpected results, especially with local repositories.
+Bazel caches external dependencies and re-downloads or updates them when the `WORKSPACE` file changes.

-For instance, in the example above, suppose that `my-project/` has a target that depends on `@coworkers-project//:a`, which you build.
-Then you change to `coworkers-project/` and pull the latest updates to their library, which changes the behavior of `@coworkers-project//:a`.
-If you go back to `my-project/` and build your target again, it will assume `@coworkers-project//:a` is already up-to-date and reuse the cached library (instead of realizing that the sources have changed and, thus, rebuilding).

-To avoid this situation, prefer remote repositories to local ones and do not manually change the files in `[output_base]/external`.
-If you change a file in `[output_base]/external`, rerun `bazel fetch ...` to update the cache.